 This morning we enjoy our last row from English Rowing Club.
 And what a row to finish off!
 Crossing the Neva, we enter the Griboyedov Channel to row right underneath the magnificent Church of the Saviour on the Blood.
 Then along the Fontanka River, rowing past our hotel, then back to the Neva near the Winter Palace.
 We said it – the views of this city are best from the water.
 Our afternoon visit is also a highlight – a guided tour of Peterhof, or the summer palace, outside of city.
 We will skip the crowds inside the building and get a special tour of the remarkable waterworks that support the hundreds of fountains in the magnificent gardens.
 Returning to the city, it is time for a final dinner in St. Petersburg.

-Today may be departure for some, but we hope that most of you will also enjoy our country rowing add-on.
-With this tour extension, you will have experienced the diversity and contrasts of modern Russia.
-We leave St. Petersburg this morning heading towards the Volhov River.
+Today we leave the city for the country, to truly experience the diversity and contrasts of modern Russia.
+We leave St. Petersburg in the morning heading towards the Volhov River.
 We will break up the journey with a visit to Staray Ladoga, the old fortress built in the 15th and 16th centuries on the shores of Lake Ladoga.
 There is a delightful wooden church inside the fortress, perhaps overshadowed by the beautiful 12th century church of St. George with its magnificent frescos.
 After a fortifying lunch, we will explore the Volhov River.
 Our accommodation tonight is by the shores of the lake, in a forest – you will stay in cozy wooden cottages.

 We will row as long as we want before packing up and loading the boats on the trailer.
-On our way back we may stop at a new museum presenting the seige of Leningrad during WW II.
-But we will be sure to arrive in plenty of time to enjoy our farewell BBQ at Anna’s cottage or dacha.
-You can snooze on the bus back to the edge of the city, where we will overnight in a hotel near the airport – perfect for those early morning departures.
+With a full day, we have a chance for a farm visit plus perhaps a stop at a new museum presenting the seige of Leningrad during WW II.
+But we will be sure to leave plenty of time to enjoy our farewell BBQ at Anna’s cottage or dacha.

-A fond farewell and departure from this spectacular, dazzling city.
+Breakfast and travel back to the city, perhaps direct to the airport for afternoon departures.
+A fond farewell to this spectacular, dazzling city.
 Cross St. Petersburg rowing tour off your bucket list.